Integrated Biology Laboratories

 - Do you collaborate with other institutions and universities?

 - We often collaborate with specialists in physical simulation and mathematical models.
 The basic stance of our laboratory is “proving by experiment”.
 Therefore, most members in our laboratory conduct experiment-based research.
 When the phenomenon turnes out to be very complex, mathematical processing such as simulation is often required to understand.
 In such cases, we ask specialists to join us and do the simulation together.
 We don't leave all simulations to experts.
 We believe that it is necessary for those involved in research to understand both experiments and research.

 - What kind of careers do your Lab's alumni go on to?

 - Those who have obtained a doctorate are mostly working in academia, and are working as researchers at universities, RIKEN, and life science ventures.
 In addition, one individual became a curator of an aquarium using her experience in fish pattern research.
 Most of the Master's graduates have joined different companies.

 - How do you develop your research?

 - Our research is similar to a treasure hunt adventure.
-I would like to find a "treasure" such as a folding method that can produce all external forms of insects, the principle of creating 3D forms of arbitrary bones, and the principle of determining the size of bones.
+I would like to find a "treasure" such as a folding method that can produce all external forms of insects, the principle of creating 3D structures of arbitrary bones, and the principle of determines the size of bones.